Return to Home Return to Overview Strategy Guide

 There are essentially 3 different types of phases:

-• Split phases, in which Greer is Invulnerable and the lesser Titans are vulnerable (at new, different locations)
+• Split phases, in which Greer is Invulnerable and the lesser Titans are vulnerable (at new, separate locations)

 • The 10% phase, in which Greer is Invulnerable, but 3 Champion Proto-Greerlings are active (and Ereg, if kept alive).